Code-Nycticebus/cebus/docs/README.md

 - `hm_get_f32`, `hm_get_f64`, etc.: Retrieve immutable pointers to values.

 # [set.h](https://github.com/Code-Nycticebus/clib/blob/main/src/clib/collection/set.h)
+My `Set` implementation follows the same principle as my `HashMap`: it stores only the hashes for lookup.
+This means you get efficient way to check if something is in the set without the overhead of storing the actual elements.
+It’s pretty handy for cases where you just need to keep track of existence rather than the elements themselves.

 ## Initialization

 To start using the set, you need to initialize an `Arena` and create a new set: